DV

 Strategy & risk

 TQQQ tracks Nasdaq-100 Index with a leverage approach, while UPRO tracks S&P 500 with a leverage approach.
-Beta is 3.91 for TQQQ and 3.11 for UPRO, indicating UPRO is less volatile relative to the market.
+Beta is 4.02 for TQQQ and 3.11 for UPRO, making UPRO the less volatile of the two by this measure.

 UPRO beta3.11